 The Thomas F. Ellerbe Scholarship was endowed in 1981 by the Ellerbe firm in honor of Thomas F. Ellerbe, FAIA.
 This fund annually awards two or more $1,000 to $2,500 scholarships to exemplary University of Minnesota architectural and engineering students in the final year of their master's program.

-2014 Thomas F. Ellerbe Scholarship Finalists and Recipients
+2017 Finalists and Recipients

 Assessment criteria for judging the architectural portfolios: rigor of design, general creativity, clarity of presentation, and range of challenges explored.
 The basic assessment criteria for judging the engineering submissions were general creativity in scientific breakthrough thinking and research that has the potential to positively impact the sustainability of the built environment.

 The TFE scholarship is administered by the Minnesota Architectural Foundation.
-This year's scholarship was enhanced by a special gift of $1,000 from AIA National's Component Scholarship Grant program.
+This year's scholarship was enhanced by a special gift of $1,000 from AIA's Component Scholarship Grant program.
 A reception celebrating the scholarship finalists and recipients was held in April at the School of Architecture.